Diet & Plans

 Fruits, Pastas, Vegetables, Breads, Candy, Jams, Dairy, Oils

-Rather than sprinkling on the salt, grab your measuring spoons.
+Rather than sprinkling it on, grab your measuring spoons - particularly when you're adding it to a recipe.
 Keep in mind that 1 teaspoon of salt contains about 2,300 milligrams of sodium - just shy of the USDA daily recommendation.

-Reach for the herbs and spices rather than the old salt shaker.
+Reach for the herbs and spices rather than the old shaker.

-When dining out, request less salt in your entrees.
+When dining out, request less in your entrees.

-If you find that you have overdosed on salt, reach for water which will help get rid of the excess sodium faster.
+If you find that you have overdosed on salt, reach for water which will help get rid of the excess water weight faster.
 Take care not to overdo on water intake which can also have serious consequences.
 RDA - 8 cups of water per day.

 Ethnic Breakdown - Average Salt Consumption Based on Ethnicity*